royNiladri/omscs-journey/index.markdown

 title: My OMSCS Journey
 description: >- # this means to ignore newlines until "baseurl:"
-  Come join me in my journey of persuing Masters of Science in Computer Science from Georgia Institute of Technology. blah
+  Come join me in my journey of persuing Masters of Science in Computer Science from Georgia Institute of Technology.
 ---
 # Course List
 Here I'll list the courses that I take for a particular term.
 Visit each term to see the details.
+More details coming soon.

 Term | Courses
 ---|---